 When choosing a career, first learn about your interests, personality type, and work-related values by doing a self assessment.
 The occupation you pick must be a good match for your traits.
 Consider becoming a marriage and family therapist if you have the following ones:

 - Interests (Holland Code): SAI (Social, Artistic, Investigative)

 - Personality Type (MBTI Personality Types): ENFJ, INFJ, ENFP, INFP

 |Mental Health Counselor||Helps people who have mental or emotional disorders||$46,740||Master's Degree in a Mental Health Field|

 |Child, Family, and School Social Worker|

 Diagnoses and treats people with emotional, behavioral or mental conditions

-Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited April 11, 2016).
+Sources: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook; Employment and Training Administration, U.S. Department of Labor, O*NET Online (visited December 22, 2018).